-In Edwardian times the answer was probably no. In the great Edwardian theatres the average working man could afford only the meanest seats on the highest balcony, whereas in the Music Halls and the new Picture Houses he could for the same price purchase a seat with a much better view of the action and within better hearing range of the music.
-For that reason, theatre in Edwardian England was second in popular culture to those other forms of entertainment.
-Theatre appealed more to the more affluent portion of society, particularly the rapidly growing middle classes who no doubt saw it as an advantage that the higher prices kept the rougher elements away.
+In Edwardian times the answer was probably no. In the great Edwardian theatres the average working man from the lowest social orders could afford only the meanest seats on the highest balcony, whereas in the Music Halls and, later, in the new Picture (cinema) Houses he could, for the same price, purchase a seat with a much better view of the action and within better hearing range of the music.
+For that reason, theatre in Edwardian Britain was subordinate in popular culture to those other forms of entertainment.
+Theatre appealed more to the slightly more affluent portion of society, particularly the rapidly growing middle and lower-middle classes who no doubt saw it as an advantage that the higher prices kept the 'riff-raff' away.

-Longer running plays led to a reduction in cost vs revenue.
+Longer running plays led to significant savings in certain areas of cost vs revenue.
 Some cost elements are pretty much the same irrespective of how long a play runs, ie. the cost of producing the sets and costumes.
-The longer a play runs, the less the burden of these costs in relation to overall revenue and the more clear profit.
-If longer running plays reduced costs then surely the prices of theatre tickets should have fallen, but this did not happen - why?
+The greater the number of performances therefore, the less the proportion of these costs that is attributable to each individual performance, hence the longer a plays runs to full houses the greater the proportion of profit.
+If longer running plays reduced costs then surely either the prices of theatre tickets should have fallen or theatrical entrepreneurs should have made outrageous profits, but in fact, by and large, neither was true - why?

 In a word, competition!
 As the number of theatre patrons increased, so did the number of theatres.
 Whilst the potential audience for any given production had increased significantly, so had the number of other productions it found itself in direct competition with.
 To benefit from the larger audiences now available, a production needed to have an edge, something to set it apart and make it a preferred choice over its competitors.
 To be successful in that environment a play needed lavish sets and costumes, and the highest paid popular stars to draw in the crowds.
 Consequently, although revenues increased, costs likewise spiralled as producers tried to mount ever more lavish productions.
 Moreover, the public quickly came to expect these extravagances so that it became increasingly difficult for even the best of plays to succeed without them.